 4. Queuing subsystem

-The default behaviour of an MTA is to spool messages, which are being received, to disk, then pick them up and deliver them by using the queuing subsystem.
+The default behavior of an MTA is to spool messages, which are being received, to disk, then pick them up and deliver them by using the queuing subsystem.
 In contrast to “in-line” send() to the next hop during reception, this allows the MTA to accept messages even if the next hop is unavailable, or if a message has multiple recipients on different next hop destinations.

 4.1.
 Activity diagram